 Pensioner Mortgages For 60, 65, 70, Or 80-Year-Olds

-A growing number of pensioners are looking for a mortgage over 60 because they have an existing mortgage they have been unable to pay during their working life.
+A growing number of pensioners are looking for a mortgage over 60 because they have an existing mortgage that they have been unable to pay during their working life.

 These mortgages are called RIO or retirement interest only mortgages.